 The Yellow River flood of 1938 was the largest act of environmental warfare.
 During the Second Sino-Japanese War, China was under pressure from the Japanese forces.
 The then Nationalist Government decided to halt the forces from further advancement.

 As a plan, they decided to destroy the dikes at the Yellow River, letting the river freely flow into the settlements near Henan, Anhui, and Jiangsu province.
 There was nothing to gain; the strategic value of the flood has been questioned.
 Japanese troops were out of its range; moreover, they were not able to stop their forces.

 The report indicates that around 8,00,000 people were drowned, which may be an understatement.

 2. Yellow River Flood (1887)

-Almost half-a-decade before s before the 1938 Yellow river flood, there was another catastrophe happened in 1887 in the same Yellow River in China.
-On 28th September 1887 the river’s water overflow and killed more than 9,00,000 people.
-More than 2 million people were homeless and over 50,000 square km of land got submerged, destroyed agricultural lands and commercial centers.
+Almost half-a-decade before s before the 1938 Yellow river flood, there was another catastrophe that happened in 1887 in the same Yellow River in China.
+On 28th September 1887, the river’s water overflow and killed more than 9,00,000 people.
+More than 2 million people were homeless, and over 50,000 square km of land got submerged, destroyed agricultural lands and commercial centers.